Giogify/Giogify/README.md

 - 📫 How to reach me: don't.

 I like software development.
 I want to make a Terraria-style game, a RimWorld-style game, and a Lethal Company-style game, and develop my own programming language and OS like some Terry Davis stuff.
-Please donate to me so I can spend 24 hours a day doing this work: https://ko-fi.com/giogification
+Please donate to me so I can spend 24 hours a day doing this passionate work: https://ko-fi.com/giogification

 <!---
 Giogify/Giogify is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.